Pomax/reddit-image-catch-up/README.md

 ```

 Running `node catch-up.js` will always pick this file over
-the package.json configuration, when it exists.
+the package.json configuration, if it exists.

 ### 3. Using a custom named config.json